Kevyn Morrow: Broadway, Off-Broadway and Tours

 Morrow made his Broadway debut as a member of the original cast of Leader of the Pack, which also featured Broadway star Annie Golden.
 He soon joined the cast of A Chorus Line and was a member of the show's 1990 closing cast.
 His next Broadway show would be as an original cast member of another Michael Bennett hit, Dreamgirls.
 He played various roles in the cast throughout its run both on Broadway, on tour, and in its 1987 revival, but most notably the role of C.C.
 White, for which he received critical acclaim.

 Following Dreamgirls, Morrow appeared on Broadway in Smokey Joe's Cafe, Dream, The Scarlet Pimpernel, the 2002 revival of Anything Goes, the 2015 revival of The Color Purple, Bandstand, Moulin Rouge!, the 2024 revival of Our Town, and Floyd Collins.

 Off-Broadway he appeared in the original production of The Bubbly Black Girl Sheds Her Chameleon Skin, which also featured Tony-winner La Chanze, and Blue, where he played the title character of Blue Williams.
 He recently appeared in the premiere presentation of Ripper the musical, directed by Stephen Amato at New World Stages.
 In 2014, Morrow appeared in the Primary Stages production of While I Yet Live as Vernon.

-From October 2021 to 2022, Morrow starred as the titular Hades in the first US national tour of Hadestown and later joined the cast of the tour of Moulin Rouge! in 2023.
+From October 2021 to 2022, Morrow starred as the titular Hades in the first US national tour of Hadestown.
+He joined the cast of the tour of Moulin Rouge! in 2023 and rejoined the cast in January 2026 as Toulouse-Lautrec.